Windows Server Backup vs Cloud Backup: What MSPs Need to Know

 No Centralised Management

 WSB is configured and managed per-server.
 There is no centralised console for managing backups across multiple servers.
-For MSPs managing multiple client servers, this is a significant operational limitation.
+For MSPs managing multiple client servers, this is a significant operational limitation — checking backup status means logging into each server individually.

 No Monitoring or Alerting